 Property Description code String.
-Defines a MessageId from the Message Registry. message Displays a human-readable error message that corresponds to the message in the Message Registry. @Message.ExtendedInfo Displays an array of message objects.
+Defines a MessageId from the message registry.
+See the MessageId format clause for the format of MessageId. message Displays a human-readable error message that corresponds to the message in the message registry. @Message.ExtendedInfo Displays an array of message objects .
 Describes one or more error messages.